How is iron deficiency anemia diagnosed?

-Because there are many potential causes of iron deficiency anaemia, your doctor will need to take your full medical history and perform a physical examination to identify the most likely cause of iron deficiency or blood loss.
-Other tests that may be used include: 1) A full blood count to assess the size, shape and colour of the red blood cells.
-In iron deficiency anaemia, the red blood cells are typically small, colourless and fewer in number than in normal blood samples.
-2) If the cause of your iron deficiency anaemia is not known, it may be caused by 'occult' (hidden) bleeding or malabsorption from your gastrointestinal tract.
-This may be investigated using techniques such as endoscopy, colonoscopy and a faecal occult blood test.
+Because there are many potential causes of iron deficiency anemia, your doctor will need to take your full medical history and perform a physical examination to identify the most likely cause of iron deficiency or blood loss.
+Other tests that may be used include: 1) A full blood count to assess the size, shape and color of the red blood cells.
+In iron deficiency anemia, the red blood cells are typically small, colorless and fewer in number than in normal blood samples.
+2) If the cause of your iron deficiency anemia is not known, it may be caused by 'occult' (hidden) bleeding or malabsorption from your gastrointestinal tract.
+This may be investigated using techniques such as endoscopy, colonoscopy and a fecal occult blood test.